Canadian Police Get Muddy Wrangling A Pig On The Loose

 “We tried getting her in the back of a car, but she was having nothing to do with that.
 I can honestly say I underestimated the power of a pig.”

-At that point, the South Simcoe Police called in a livestock transporter, John Hodgson to bring a trailer and round up the pig which had escaped through a hole in a nearby fence.
+At that point, the South Simcoe Police called in livestock transporter John Hodgson to bring a trailer and round up the pig, which had escaped through a hole in a nearby fence.

 ????Officers had to call for back up to help wrestle a ???? pig off a busy road in Innisfil. #news #ctvnews #ICYMI #animals #videohttps://t.co/QO53SX5G9A